 Mookaite Correctly Known as Windalia Radiolarite

-Made up predominantly of the microscopic remains of minute aquatic organisms called radiolaria, the correct name for mookaite is windalia radiolarite.
-The radiolaria measured 0.1 to 0.2 millimetres in size and produced intricate mineral skeletons but as ancient oceans receded they gradually died out and their skeletal remains slowly transformed into sedimentary rock.
+Made up predominantly of the microscopic remains of minute aquatic organisms called radiolaria, the scientific name for mookaite is windalia radiolarite.
+The radiolaria measured 0.1 to 0.2 millimetres and produced intricate mineral skeletons.
+As ancient oceans receded they gradually died out and their skeletal remains slowly transformed into sedimentary rock.
 Although many different varieties of radiolarite can be found around the world, windalia can only be found in one location in Australia.

-Although named locally after the area where this colourful jasper is found, the name mookaite has never been officially registered.
-It's believed according to locals to come from the aboriginal word "mooka" meaning "running water".
-The mookaite deposit is located on private land in Mooka Creek on Mooka Station which was once a sheep farm to the west side of the remote Kennedy Range National Park.
-This is the only place in the world where mookaite jasper can be found.
+Although named locally after the area where this colourful variety of jasper is found, the name has never been officially registered.
+According to locals the name is believed to originate from the aboriginal word 'mooka' meaning 'running water'.
+The mookaite deposit is located on private land in Mooka Creek on Mooka Station, once a sheep farm to the west side of the remote Kennedy Range National Park.
+This is the only place in the world where mookaite jasper as it's also known can be found.

-Although often called "mookite" the correct way to pronounce the name of this jasper stone is "mooka~ite" because it was named after Mooka Creek.
-Rocks and minerals that have been named after people, locations or anything else that may be associated with it are often given the suffix "ite".
-The mineral sugilite was named after Professor Kenichi Sugi, haematite is named after "haema" the Greek word for blood, sodalite is named because of its high sodium content and labradorite is named after the coast of Labrador in Canada.
-My favourite name is the mineral Englishite which just like mooka~ite should be pronounced English~ite but rarely ever is.
+Although often called 'mookite' the correct pronunciation is 'mooka~ite' because it was named after Mooka Creek.
+Rocks and minerals that have been named after people or locations are usually given the suffix 'ite'.
+The mineral sugilite was named after Professor Kenichi Sugi, haematite is named after 'haema' the Greek word for blood, sodalite was named because of its high sodium content and labradorite is named after the coast of Labrador in Canada.
+My favourite is the mineral Englishite which just like mooka~ite should be pronounced English~ite but rarely is.

 Many articles online refer to mookaite by different names all of which strangely, are very similar.
 Some of these include mookalite, mook, mookerite and mook jasper.